Skip to main content

 You can help by:

-• remembering they are still the person and friend you may have known for a long time
+• remembering they are still the person and friend you know

 • including them in group conversations

-• asking them their opinion and not assuming you know what they want
+• asking their opinion and not assuming you know what they want

-• offering your support, they may not feel confident enough to approach you and may need your help
+• offering your support, as they may not feel confident enough to ask for help

 • being sensitive, for example, understanding and supporting their approach to living with the condition